Independent Study to prepare for workshop

 PCA

-• It takes a large number of continuous variables (like gene expression) and reduces them to a smaller number of variables (called principal components) that explain most of the variation in the data
+• Takes a large number of continuous variables (like gene expression) and reduces them to a smaller number of variables (called principal components) that explain most of the variation in the data

 • The principal components can be plotted to see how samples cluster together